Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 2a.
 Nation-Building and Hero Worship

-As you will learn in the next tutorial, the first book on leadership is considered by many to be On Heroes, Hero-Worship, and the Heroic by Scottish historian Thomas Carlyle.
-The inspiration for the book was Napoleon, the military leader of the French revolution who later became emperor.
+The inspiration for the book was Napoleon, the military leader of the French Revolution who later became emperor.
 In Napoleon’s era (and for many centuries preceding it), leadership was associated with national power and identity.
-These powers were believed to be innate, or present at birth – a kind of genius that was often inherited through families of royalty.
+These powers were believed to be innate, or present at birth—a kind of genius that was often inherited through families of royalty.
 You either had it, or you didn’t.
 In short, in a world that believed in a divine spark and fate, there was little thought to “training” people to lead; the belief was that they would lead because it was their destiny.

-You might consider for how long people viewed leadership as an inherent quality present at birth.
+You might consider how long people have viewed leadership as an inherent quality present at birth.
 This perspective frequently connected leadership to royal lineage, suggesting that the ability to rule was passed down through families, not acquired through experience or learning.

 The reign of King Louis XIV of France, known as the "Sun King," perfectly illustrates this belief.
 His contemporaries and Louis himself believed his authority stemmed from a divine right, an innate gift from God that made him a natural leader.
 His power was seen as an intrinsic part of his being, a genius inherited through his royal bloodline.
 This perception meant that his leadership was accepted as legitimate simply because of who he was born to be, rather than what he had achieved.
-He was thus able to live a life of extreme luxury and excess, and a symbol for the French Revolution to fight against after his reign.
+He was thus able to live a life of extreme luxury and excess, and became a symbol for the French Revolution to fight against after his reign.
 You can see how this idea, that leadership is a birthright, shaped the political landscape and the understanding of power for centuries.

 2b.
-The Self-Made Man
+The Self-Made Individual

 In the United States of America, leadership both followed and challenged the traditions of Europe.
-America rejected royalty and the idea of inheritance, but in making a military general the first president they showed the same associations of leadership with military success and national identity.
-The key difference was the idea that anyone (at the time, meaning any white man) could grow up to be president; the ideology of “the self-made man” is a large part of the American identity.
+America rejected royalty and the idea of inheritance, but in making a military general the first president, they showed the same associations of leadership with military success and national identity.
+The key difference was the idea that anyone (at the time, meaning any white man) could grow up to be president; the ideology of “the self-made individual” is a large part of the American identity.
 For this reason, the ideal of a leader became a person with a “rags to riches” story.

 For generations, American culture has celebrated a particular type of leader: the self-made individual who achieves success through sheer determination and hard work.